nbeaver/why-linux-is-better/readme.rst

    However, the motivations for such a scheme go back further.
-   One of the most influential time-sharing systems, CTSS, recognized the need for accessing files independent of their disk location.
+   One of the most influential time-sharing systems, CTSS, recognized the need for accessing files independently of their disk location.

        All files kept on the disk (and drum) are known to the user only by name: the supervisor disk control module keeps